Cathy A.

 debate examples

-Are you tired of the endless academic debates, struggling to find compelling arguments and examples?
+Are you tired of the endless academic debates, struggling to find convincing arguments and examples?

 Do you often find yourself in an intellectual tug-of-war, desperately seeking the right words to win your debates?
 We understand the difficulties students face when crafting persuasive arguments.